crossfidev/Plexus-Pool/docs/README.rst

     opam install odoc

-Tezos generates the API documentation for all libraries in HTML format.
+mineplex generates the API documentation for all libraries in HTML format.
 The generated HTML pages in ``_build/<context>/_doc``.
 It creates one sub-directory per public library and generates an ``index.html`` file in each sub-directory.

-The documentation is not installed on the system by Tezos.
+The documentation is not installed on the system by mineplex.
 It is meant to be read locally while developing and then published on the www when releasing packages.